-Besides the provisions of NEMA for this EIA process, the proposed development may also require authorizations under the National Water Act (Act No. 36 of 1998).
+Besides the provisions of NEMA for this EIA process, the proposed development will also require a water use authorization under the National Water Act (Act No. 36 of 1998).
 The Department of Water and Sanitation (DWS), who administer that Act, will be a leading role-player in the EIA.

-If, and as required by the DWS, a Water Use Licence Application (WULA) may be compiled and submitted.
+If, and as required by the DWS, a General Authorization (GA) or Water Use Licence Application (WULA) may be compiled and submitted.